LP4 (album)

-LP4 is the fourth studio album by Ratatat, released on June 8, 2010.
+LP4 (often referred as LP4: Let Your Bird Eat Its Beak) is the fourth studio album by Ratatat, released on June 8, 2010.
 The name comes from the acronym for long play (LP), as it is their fourth album.
 It is similarly titled to their third release, LP3.
 A majority of the tracks are from the same studio session as their previous album.